-Duke’s Krzyzewski: Moore out ‘for a while’ with broken hand
+Duke freshman Moore out indefinitely after hand surgery

 DURHAM, N.C.
-(AP) — Duke coach Mike Krzyzewski says freshman Wendell Moore will have surgery Monday for a broken bone in his right hand.
+(AP) — Duke freshman forward Wendell Moore Jr. is out indefinitely after having surgery to repair a broken bone in his right hand.

-It’s unclear exactly how long Moore will be out for the second-ranked Blue Devils.

-Speaking during the Atlantic Coast Conference coaches teleconference, Krzyzewski said the 6-foot-6 wing won’t travel for Wednesday’s game at Georgia Tech.
-He said the team would release a statement after the surgery to provide additional details.
+Speaking during the Atlantic Coast Conference coaches’ teleconference, coach Mike Krzyzewski said the 6-foot-6 forward wouldn’t travel for the second-ranked Blue Devils’ game Wednesday at Georgia Tech.
+The team issued a statement later Monday after completion of the procedure, saying Moore is expected to return this season.

 Moore was hurt with about 4:40 left in Saturday’s 95-62 win at Miami.
 He lost the ball on a turnover and reached for a steal, then immediately grabbed his right hand.
 He stayed in the game for another possession before exiting with 4:11 left and immediately having his hand examined on the bench.